Taxation of international executives

 Tunisian resident individuals are taxed on their worldwide income, income from Tunisian source and incomes from foreign source.
 However, in accordance to double taxation treaties foreign sourced income could be exempted from Tunisian income tax if:

-Nevertheless, even in absence of tax treaty, the Tunisian domestic tax legislation may exempt from Tunisian tax foreign source income when those income have been already taxed in the country of source.
+Nevertheless, even in absence of tax treaty, the Tunisian domestic tax legislation may exempt from Tunisian tax foreign source income when those income have been already taxed in the country/territory of source.

 Are investment income and capital gains taxed in Tunisia?
 If so, how?